mp-se/gravitymon-gateway-ui/README.md

-# Gravitymon BLE Gateway User Interface
+# Gravitymon Gateway User Interface

-This repository contains the user interface for gravitymon BLE Gateway, see: https://github.com/mp-se/gravitymon-gw or https://www.gravitymon.com for more details.
+This repository contains the user interface for gravitymon Gateway, see: https://github.com/mp-se/gravitymon-gateway or https://www.gravitymon.com for more details.

 # Usage